EchoTeam/rebar-templates/service_DEV.md

 At compile time, this file will be automatically copied to ebin/{your_app}.app (Erlang/OTP releases require the appup file to be there).

 Sometimes you will need the appup file for a third-party application.
-If the owners do not use Erlang/OTP releases, most likely there won't be an appup file in the repo.
+If the owners do not use Erlang/OTP releases, most likely there will not be an appup file in the repo.
 In this case, you can still run `genappup` against the foreign repo and move the generated {foreign_app}.appup.src file to your root project src directory.
 Your root src dir can look like this: